nextflow-io/nextflow/docs/operator.rst

 .. note:: The items emitted by the resulting mixed channel may appear in any order, regardless of which source channel they came from.
-Thus, the following example it could be a possibile result of the above example as well.
+Thus, the following example it could be a possible result of the above example as well.

 ::